Skip to Content

 • tip 2

-Marsala is an amber-colored wine from Sicily, with a flavor similar to dry sherry, but with a more full-bodied flavor.
-Dry marsala is used for savory dishes, versus sweet Marsala that’s used in desserts.
+Dry Marsala is used for savory dishes, versus sweet Marsala that’s used in desserts.

 • tip 3

-Pounding the chicken breasts into cutlets helps reduce the cook time and ensure they cook evenly.
+Pounding the chicken breasts into cutlets helps reduce the cook time and ensures they cook evenly.
 Use a rolling pin or the flat side of a meat mallet to pound them out.

 Nutrition